Vern-Technologies/CGF-Docs/docs/tracker-web/users.md

 ### Creating a User

-To create a new user, you first need to select on the create user button to open the Create User Form.
+To create a new user, you first need to select the create user button to open the Create User Form.

 ##### Create User Button